jdi-docs/jdi-dark/source/includes/_tutorial.md

 In this tutorial we’ll take a glance at JDI Dark, a library that simplifies test automation, makes test run results stable, predictable and easy to maintain.

 1. **Quick Start** - a short instruction on how to add JDI Dark to your project and perform its basic configuration.
-2. **JDI Light at a glance** -  a simple example for creating test case with JDI DARK.
+2. **JDI Dark at a glance** -  a simple example for creating test case with JDI Dark.
+3. **JDI Dark Service Objects** - a Service Object class description
+4. **JDI Dark and Cucumber** -  a short instruction on how to create cucumber feature files with JDI Dark.

 ## 1. Quick Start
 ###Maven Dependencies